 The India-bound 2018 Hyundai Creta facelift is likely to come with the same engine lineup – 1.6-litre Dual VTVT petrol, 1.4-litre CRDi diesel and 1.6-litre U2 CRDi VGT diesel.

-Hyundai, the South Korean automaker has recently introduced a slightly revised Creta SUV in the Indian market.
+After launching the Creta facelift in Brazil, Hyundai has unveiled the Creta facelift (Hyundai ix25 facelift) at the Chengdu Motor Show.
+Earlier this year, Hyundai had introduced the slightly revised Creta SUV in India.
 Instead of major changes, the company opted for variant rejig and feature upgrades for the SUV.
-Interestingly, Hyundai is also working on a facelift version of the SUV.
-The new Hyundai Creta 2018 facelift will be launched in the Indian market in the second half of 2018, soon after its grand debut at the biennial event.
+The South Korean automaker is now planning to introduce the new Hyundai Creta 2018 facelift in the Indian market in 2018.
+Likely to be unveiled at the 2018 Delhi Auto Expo, the updated model could be launched in the second half of 2018.
 This compact SUV is a crucial product for the company and it accounts for a huge chunk of Hyundai’s monthly sales.
 In a bid to keep the demand intact amid intense competition, the Korean giant plans on bestowing intermittent updates on the SUV.

 The facelift version, set for launch by mid-2018 will act as a buffer until the new generation model is rolled-out in 2021.
-The next-model could also introduce mild hybrid technology in its vehicles; however with the recent withdrawal of the subsidy to mild hybrids under the FAME scheme.
-There is yet no clarity if Hyundai will use this technology for its volume products.
-As a reminder, Hyundai has already launched the updated Creta at the 2016 Sao Paulo Motor Show.
-The same changes are expected to be offered on the upcoming India-spec model as well.
-It features subtle styling updates, visible largely on the front profile.
+Talking about the updated model, the SUV will get cosmetic design upgrades and a revised engine lineup.
+It comes with subtle styling updates, visible largely on the front profile.
+The SUV sports a winged bumper design and slightly restyled grille that extends to the headlamps.
+It comes equipped with the hexagonal grille with three horizontal chrome slats.
+The LED DRLs are now placed below the fog lamp assembly.
 The side profile will remain unchanged, except for the few tweaks in the form of new alloy wheels.
 Minor changes were seen on the rear end with a new tail-lamp and bumper.

 It is expected that Hyundai will showcase the Creta facelift at the Auto Expo 2018, scheduled to begin from February 9.
 The launch, albeit will take place post the biennial event by mid-2018.
 Check Out: A Complete List of Upcoming Hyundai Cars in India